nerbal/gridpainter/README.md

 # gridpainter
- a small javascript program allowing the user to paint on a small grid
+ a small javascript program allowing the user to paint on a small grid!